Student Lines of Credit

 I need to pay my fees but my Student Loan funding has been delayed.
 What can I do?

 Students approved for Student Loan funding sometimes experience unusual delays in the processing of their loan.
 If you have been approved and are unable to pay your fees prior to receiving your Student Loan, you can request a fee deferral.
 This will allow you to pay the outstanding amounts from your loan.

 If you are on a Student Loan and your loan is still pending, you must contact the Financial Aid Department at the Blanche Macdonald Centre immediately to check on your loan status.
-Please contact Marissa Muliawijaya at 604-685-0337 (Robson Campus) or Alexa Comple-Cadano at 604-685-0347 (City Square Campus).
+Please contact Carly Ho at 604-685-0337 (Robson Campus) or Alexa Comple-Cadano at 604-685-0347 (City Square Campus).

 How do I maintain interest-free status on an outstanding Student Loan?

 If you qualify for and receive new loan funding, previous government loan balances will automatically be put into interest-free status.
 You are not required to take any additional action.

 If you are a returning student who is not receiving Student Loans, you can submit the Confirmation of Enrollment for interest-free status online through the National Student Loans Service Centre (NSLSC) website and notify our Financial Aid Department.

 **NOTE: If you do have outstanding interest owing, you will be required to pay it before your loan will be put into interest-free status.